 MoneySavingPro independently researches the products & services to bring you our recommendations.
 We may earn money when you click our links - disclosure policy.

-One in four American adults suffers from a disability that impacts major life functions, according to the CDC (Centers for Disease Control and Prevention).
 This is a startling statistic, especially when you consider that the maximum SSI benefit is just $771 per month (SSI stands for Supplemental Security Income).

-Whether or not you apply for disability benefits like SSI or SSDI (Social Security Disability Insurance) you may still have a difficult time meeting all your monthly expenses.
-In today's world, cell phone service is a necessary part of those expenses.
-But it can also be expensive.
+Whether or not you apply for disability benefits like SSI or SSDI (Social Security Disability Insurance), you may still have a difficult time meeting all your monthly expenses.

 If you calculate your disability benefit and find that you're still short of what you need to pay your bills, stay tuned.
 I'm going to tell you how to save money on cell phone service for people with a disability.